Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Abstract

 \section{Abstract}

-\Ac{TDDFT} is a theory that describes the time evolution of quantum mechanical many-electron systems under the influence of external time-dependent electric and magnetic fields. \texttt{INQ} is a specially designed software to efficiently solve the real-time \ac{TDDFT} equations on \acp{GPU}, which aim to overcome the computational limitation of time and size scales of non-equilibrium quantum dynamics.
-In this work we will present an implementation of non-collinear \ac{TDDFT} for the \texttt{INQ} code to simulate spin dynamics in real time and discuss the implementation of non-collinear magnetic effects into the code.
-We will discuss the implementation of exchange-correlation magnetic fields, spin-orbit coupling, and the interaction between the electronic system and external magnetic fields.
-We will then consider several prototypical examples of spin dynamics in magnetic clusters and solids after light excitation.
-Potential applications range from the study of real-time dynamics of magnons to ultrafast spin dynamics under linear and circularly polarized laser excitation, as well as spectroscopic signatures such as magnetic circular dichroism and pump-probe Kerr rotation.
+\Ac{TDDFT} describes the time evolution of quantum mechanical many-electron systems under the influence of external time-dependent electric and magnetic fields. \textsc{INQ} is especially designed to efficiently solve the real-time \ac{TDDFT} equations on \acp{GPU}, which aims to overcome the computational limitation of time and size scales of non-equilibrium quantum dynamics.
+In this work, we present an implementation of non-collinear \ac{TDDFT} for the \textsc{INQ} code to simulate spin dynamics in real time.
+We discuss the implementation of non-collinear magnetic effects, \ac{XC} magnetic fields, spin-orbit coupling, and the interaction between the electronic system and external magnetic fields, with plane-wave basis and poseudopotential approximations.
+We consider several prototypical examples of spin dynamics in magnetic clusters and solids after light excitation.

 \acbarrier